 Did it take work?
 Absolutely and a mindset shift too!
 Realizing that I didn’t have to be the smartest person in the room was liberating.
 I began creating strategic relationships within my network who could help me (and sometimes kick me in the backside) when needed.
 The result was that as my ‘normal’ expanded far beyond what I ever imagined and my confidence to tackle even greater challenges grew with it.
 I became comfortable with being uncomfortable.
 Ten years ago, the thought of pushing comfort zones would have made me run screaming from the room.
 Now I look at change as an opportunity to acquire knowledge, new skill sets, and exponentially expand my network.

-As we’re nearing the end of January, it’s the ideal time to reflect on your 2016 goals.
+Take time to reflect on your goals.
 Which ones have you already achieved, and where do you find yourself falling short?
 Confucius said it well, “When it is obvious that the goals cannot be reached, don’t adjust the goals, adjust the action steps.”Creating goals and taking action steps are essential, but in order to achieve even greater success requires adjusting your ‘normal’.
 What characteristics do you need to embody to achieve your big hairy audacious goals?

 And remember, goal achievement isn’t always a 100% you focus as there may be people you need to connect with that could be strategic to the outcomes you desire.
 Be sure you ask how you can add value to their business as well.